-This topic explains how to read an experiment's results in the flag's Experimentation tab and apply its findings to your product.
+This topic explains how to interpret an experiment's results and apply its findings to your product.

 Here are some things you can do with each experiment:

 - Stop the experiment or start a new iteration.
 To learn more, read Managing experiments.